daniilantonenko/Commander/README.md

 ### Configuration
-An example configuration file has been "example.env".
-Copy this file to the same directory (config) and in the new ".env" enter the credentials needed to connect to your database.
+An example configuration file has been ".env".
+Edit if other application settings are needed.

 ### REST API
 - POST request to /commands --> Create command